Optimal stopping and divestment timing under scenario ambiguity and learning: Setting and main results

 \subsection{Main results}

-We now would like to prove that one can exchange the supremum and the infimum in \eqref{eq:generaldualdrapeau}.
+The formulation in problem \eqref{eq:generaldualdrapeau} allows to get rid of the non-linearity of \eqref{eq:mainproblem}, but the problem is still untractable since the optimal stopping rule involves the distribution of the payoff over a set of probability measures, so that the worst case is potentially different for every stopping time.
+For this reason, we now would like to prove that one can exchange the supremum and the infimum in \eqref{eq:generaldualdrapeau}, as this would allow to separate in a convenient way the original problem in an inner optimal stopping for any fixed measure and an outer optimization over the set of measures.

 First, we focus on discrete time optimal stopping problems and a finite set of scenarios.
 In this case, the existence of a saddle point may be established.
 The following theorem, whose proof is given in Appendix \ref{sec:proofexistence}, is the first main theoretical result of the paper.
-It is based on the compactness of the set of randomized stopping times, and a mapping of the set of ordinary stopping times onto the set of randomized stopping times. \begin{theorem} Let $v$ satisfy the assumptions of Proposition \ref{prop:drapeau} let Assumptions \ref{ass:equivalence}, \ref{ass:integrability} and \ref{continuity} be satisfied and suppose that the set of scenarios $\mathcal S$ is finite.
-Let $\mathbb{T}:=\left\{t_1, \ldots, t_{r}\right\}$ with $0<t_1<\cdots<t_{r}=T$.
-Then there exist a saddle point: $\tau^* \in \mathcal{T}_{\mathbb{T}}$ and $\mathcal Q ^* \in \mathcal{M}(\mathcal{S})$ satisfying
+It is based on the compactness of the set of randomized stopping times, and a mapping from randomized to ordinary stopping times preserving the expected payoff under every scenario.